 If expectations are not met, try to engage your client in a conversation without judgment or disappointment.

-As you can see, there are many ways to promote responsibility with clients.
+There are many ways to promote responsibility with clients.
 If you tried any of these or other tools to promote joint accountability, please share lessons learned with the other readers in the comments below.
 On January 31st, I'll be co-hosting the webinar "QBR Playbooks That Drive Customer Accountability", if you want to learn more, be sure to save your seat!

 About the Author